-This new directive is in line with the CSRD, and introduces at European level the concept of due diligence to which companies will soon be subject in terms of human rights and environmental protection.
+This new directive is in line with the CSRD and introduces at European level the concept of due diligence, which companies will soon have to comply with in terms of human rights and environmental protection.

-It will also harmonize the various national legislations within the European Union that have already incorporated this concept.
+It will also make it possible to harmonize within the European Union the various national legislations that have already incorporated this concept.

-The CSDDD, for Corporate Sustainability Due Diligence Directive, is a European directive designed to impose a due diligence obligation on companies in terms of sustainability, linked to respect for human rights and environmental protection.
+The CSDDD, for Corporate Sustainability Due Diligence Directive, is a European directive designed to impose a duty of care on companies in terms of sustainability, linked to respect for human rights and environmental protection.
+It is also known as CS3D.

 This directive will oblige companies to ensure that their activities do not harm the environment, and that they respect the Universal Declaration of Human Rights.
 This due diligence obligation applies not only to companies' direct activities, but also to a large part of their value chain, i.e. their subsidiaries, their supply chain and the activities of all their business partners.
 Product end-of-life (destruction, recycling and waste management), on the other hand, is not covered by the directive.